docker/docs/engine/security/https.md

     Email Address []:Sven@home.org.au

 Now that you have a CA, you can create a server key and certificate signing request (CSR).
-Make sure that "Common Name" (i.e., server FQDN or YOUR name) matches the hostname you use to connect to Docker:
+Make sure that "Common Name" matches the hostname you use to connect to Docker:

 > **Note**: replace all instances of `$HOST` in the following example with the
 > DNS name of your Docker daemon's host.